Walking The River Fleet

 Guidebooks: London's Lost Rivers: A Walker's Guide, London's Lost Rivers, London's Hidden Rivers: A walker's guide to the subterranean waterways of London

-For today's London lost river trip we walked the length of the Fleet from Hampstead Heath to the Thames.
-The Fleet used the flow through the centre of London until it was covered up in the 1700's, much of it becoming a sewer.
-Nowadays only parts of it are visible near the source at Hampstead.
-Despite the lack of actual river, walking the route is a nice couple of hours through some interesting parts of the city.
+For our latest London lost river trip, we walked the 6.5 miles of the Fleet from Hampstead Heath right down to the Thames.
+The Fleet is actually London's largest subterranean waterway and used to flow openly through the centre of the city.
+However, after centuries of serving as a rather fragrant open sewer—famously mocked by writers like Alexander Pope and Jonathan Swift—it was finally bricked over and buried in the 1700s.
+Nowadays, the only parts of it that are still visible are right near the source up at Hampstead.
+Despite the lack of an actual flowing river for most of the way, tracing its route makes for a brilliant couple of hours exploring some incredibly interesting places across the city.

-We mostly followed the route described in Tom Bolton's book London's Lost Rivers.
-Our main diversion from this was to visit Camden Lock at 3 miles in, then follow the Regents Canal to King's Cross station.
-The distance is roughly the same but it's a more pleasant walk than the back roads that more closely follow the route.
+We mostly stuck to the route described in Tom Bolton's book London's Lost Rivers.
+Our main diversion from his path was to veer off to visit Camden Lock about three miles in, and then follow the Regent's Canal down to King's Cross station.
+The distance works out to be roughly the same, but walking the canal path is much more pleasant than navigating the back roads that strictly trace the old riverbed.
+Plus, it takes you past the historic gasometers and the spot at King's Cross where the Fleet still silently rushes directly beneath the bustling train platforms.

 Getting there and back is pretty straightforward.
-We parked at Heath Brow Car Park (NW3 7ES) which is right next to the start of the western source at Whitestone Pond.
-Although convenient, it's also expensive at £20 for the 6 hours we needed for the complete round trip.
-The best route back is via Underground, taking the Circle or District from Blackfriars to Embankment, then the Northern Line to Hampstead, less than half a mile walk from the car park.
+We parked at Heath Brow Car Park (NW3 7ES), which is right next to the start of the western source at Whitestone Pond.
+It is a lovely spot—in fact, it is said that the poet Percy Bysshe Shelley used to sail paper boats there—but while it is highly convenient, it is also rather expensive at £20 for the six hours we needed to complete the round trip.
+Once you reach the Thames, the best route back is via the Underground: catch the Circle or District Line from Blackfriars to Embankment, then swap to the Northern Line up to Hampstead, leaving you with less than a half-mile walk back to the car.

 More London posts